renkman/vscode-language-amigae/README.md

 ## Release Notes

-The first draft of is now ready for testing.
+The first draft of the grammar is now ready for testing.

+### 0.1.5

+- Fixed readme typo

 ### 0.1.4